Sirhurryup/cloud-build-portfolio/projects/iam-user-access-management/README.md

 - Users do not have permission by default
 - Group based access contorl simplifies management
 - Policies are the foundation of authorization
-- Authentication must occur before any AWs request is processed
+- Authentication must occur before any AWS request is processed
 - IAM structure directly impacts security and scalability
 ---
 ## What I Would Improve